-A fireproof tarp, blanket, or welder's cloth must be carried and placed under the fire pan.
+A fireproof blanket or welder's cloth must be carried and placed under the fire pan.
 It must be of sufficient size to catch coals and ashes around the fire pan.
-One-day trips are only required to have a fire pan and fire blanket if building a fire.
+Dispose of ash properly.
+Trips are only required to have a fire blanket if building a fire.

-Each boat with a non-self bailing floor must carry a bailing device.
+Each boat with a non-self bailing floor must carry a bailing device, except kayaks.

 Flotation for Open Dories and Whitewater Canoes

 Open dories and whitewater canoes must have securely attached flotation equal to two-thirds of volume or eight cubic feet.